javadbat/hybrid-boilerplate/README.md

 ### styled component
-you can use styled component only in react apps by just writing them and importing them in your component. we recommend to defile your global styles class in sass files and define your specific element and components styles in styled component files to make your code flexible and maintainable as best as it could be.
+you can use styled component only in react apps by just writing them and importing them in your component. we recommend to define your global styles class in sass files and define your specific element and components styles in styled component files to make your code flexible and maintainable as best as it could be.

+## folder structure:

+- app: all front-end code will be placed here. learn more...
+- command: executable npm commands like `serve` and `build` will be code there. learn more...
+- config: whole app configs are placed there. learn more...
+- server: if you have custom express server
+- wasm: for rust wasm code if you have one.